abs-tudelft/docs/docs/tydi/what-is-tydi.md

 Empty packets are an exception because there is no actual _data sequence_ to close off.
 Therefore, an empty packet can close off a higher dimension without closing all lower ones as well.

-How empty packets can be defined (in the sense of transferred) will be discussed later.
+An empty packet can be defined (in the sense of transferred) by turning off a [lane's data validity](#lane-validity) while setting the appropriate `last` bits.

 ## Engineering parameters
 By now we have collected the following signals: `ready`, `valid`, `data`, and `last`.
 For basic cases, this is all you need.
 However, Tydi supports some engineering parameters that allow designers to tune the performance and operation of their interfaces.

 ### Throughput
 To achieve higher throughput than is possible by sending one element at a time, a stream supports having multiple **lanes**.
 Each lane can transfer one element per transfer.
 A stream is said to have $N$ lanes.
+As each lane transfers an element, a stream will also contain $N$ sets of $d$ `last` bits to encode dimensionality information for each element.

+#### Lane validity
 When a stream has multiple lanes ($N>1$), the handshaking of the signal still goes through the `ready` and `valid` signals.
 However, as the length of the data might not align with a multiple of $N$, a strategy to show which lanes carry element data and which do not is needed.
 Three signals are introduced that allow toggling lanes on and off.
 Their behavior depends on how the protocol is tuned, which is explained in the next section.

 - `stai` (start index) specifies from which index lanes should be considered to carry valid data.